Reporting a nuisance

 We strongly recommend you read through the guidance notes below before making a formal complaint.

 If an alleged nuisance continues to be a problem and you’d like to make a complaint, you will need to fill out one of our online complaint forms.
+The privacy notice for using the Noise App can be found here.

 If the problem occurs outside normal office hours, please see our out of office hours page here.